yusril77/yusril77/README.md

 # Hi there 👋 , I'm Muhammad Yusril Fauzan!
-Experienced as QA Engineer (Manual) , Having knowledge to create web automation using Cucumber Selenium.
-Create mobile (Android) automation using Cucumber Appium.
-API Testing using Postman, Insomnia and Cucumber Serenity BDD with Rest Assured.
+Experienced as QA Engineer, Using Java as my main program language, I automated Website, API, and Mobile Tests using tools such as Selenium, Rest Assured and Appium combined with Serenity BDD and Cucumber.
 And having knowledge about Project Management Tools such a TestRail, Trello.

 ### Tech